-Public Health Code, for example, Articles L. 1110-4, L. 1111-8, L. 1112-3, L. 1121-3, L. 1142-24-4, L. 1343-3, and L. 2132-1.
+The Public Health Code, in particular Articles L. 1110-4, L. 1111-8, L. 1112-3, L. 1121-3, L. 1142-24-4, L. 1343-3, and L. 2132-1.

-Monetary and Financial Code, for example, Articles L. 440-4, L. 464-1, L. 464-2, and L. 612-17.
+The Monetary and Financial Code, in particular Articles L. 440-4, L. 464-1, L. 464-2, and L. 612-17.

 Scope of legislation

-The DP Act regulates personal data.
-Personal data is any information relating to a natural person who is or can be identified, directly or indirectly, by reference to an identification number or to one or more factors specific to him.
+The Data Process Act (DPA) regulates personal data.
+Personal data is defined as any information relating to a natural person who is or can be identified, directly or indirectly, by reference to an identification number or to one or more factors specific to him.
 To determine whether a person is identifiable, all the means that the data controller, or any other person uses or may have access to, should be taken into consideration (Article 2, DPA).

 Adaptation or alteration.